Chosen (Cast novel): Plot

 Back at the House of Night, Zoey realizes that, as a leader of the Dark Daughters, she has to choose someone else to fill the position of Earth in her circle.
 Much to everyone else's displeasure, she chooses Aphrodite, when she manifests a new affinity for the Earth.

 Zoey also feels more and more estranged from Erik, because of the lies she tells to hide her relationship with Loren.
 During the night Erik finishes the Change, she loses her virginity to Loren and Imprints with him, breaking her previous one with Heath.
 Erik walks in on them and angrily breaks up with Zoey.
 She pulls herself together and leaves to gather her friends, planning to tell them about Stevie Rae, to cast a circle and heal her.
 On the way, Zoey chances upon Loren and Neferet and hears him confess that Neferet had made him seduce Zoey, for her to become alienated from her closest friends, and that he actually loves Neferet.

 Heartbroken, Zoey leaves to get Damien, the Twins and Aphrodite.
 She had planned to use the occasion to cure Stevie Rae and introduce her to her friends.
 Because of Loren's meddling, Stevie Rae arrives before Zoey has the chance to explain her to her friends and they feel betrayed, but agree to finish the ritual.
 When Zoey is about to invoke Earth, Stevie Rae attacks Aphrodite in a fit of jealousy and drinks from her and Changes into the first red adult vampyre.
 Aphrodite is terrified to discover that her own mark has disappeared and runs away through the secret exit with Stevie Rae after her, leaving Zoey alone with the rest of her friends.

 Zoey does her best to explain and she manages to get them to listen until Erik shows up and reveals her infidelity and her relationship with Loren.
 This shatters Damien and the Twins' last bit of faith in her.
-On the way back she is seized by a series of spasms, and founds out much later that they came from her Imprint with Loren breaking as he died.
+On the way back she is seized by a series of spasms, and finds out much later that they came from her Imprint with Loren breaking as he died.

 Acting from apparent grief at his loss, Neferet declares war on all humans.
-Zoey realizes that Neferet is lost to sense, pulls herself together and faces Neferet down after the Council.
+Zoey realizes that Neferet is lost to sense, pulls herself together and faces Neferet down after the council.
 During the confrontation Zoey begins to doubt herself.
 When she is unsure if she is strong enough to stand against Neferet on her own, she feels the strength of her elements and the tingle of her new marks and is confident in Nyx and the power she has been given.
 Afterwards, she heads to her dorm and finds that Erik witnessed her exchange with Neferet.
 He wants to believe her, but is still hurt because of Zoey cheating on him.
 Tiredly, with Nala in tow, Zoey heads to bed, but not before hearing her goddess whisper, "Believe in yourself, Daughter, and get ready for what is to come."